Pre-Master's

 How long will I study for?

+Students will undertake 21 hours of classroom-based study per week.
 Students will be expected to timetable self-study hours in addition to the classroom-based hours.

 What will I study?